 Most countries worldwide set aside time to give thanks or celebrate a harvest.
-In the United States and Canada, we call it Thanksgiving; in Swaziland, it’s called Incwala, in Argentina, they have the Fiesta Nacional de la Vendimia, and in Germany, the people celebrate Erntedankfest.
+In the United States and Canada, it is called Thanksgiving; in Swaziland, it’s known as Incwala, in Argentina, there is the Fiesta Nacional de la Vendimia, and in Germany, the people celebrate Erntedankfest.
 But what is Erntedankfest?
 Does the whole family come together?
 Do they eat Turkey…

 How is the German Chancellor Elected?